[1] 0.4336956

 Out-of-Sample Prediction: Cross Validation

-This distribution shows that, in general, our model appears to make fairly accurate predictions.
+This histogram demonstrates the results when we removed sets of nine random elections, fit a linear model to the remaining data, and evaluated the accuracy of that fitted model to the randomly removed data.
+In general, our model appears to make fairly accurate predictions.
 In other words, while our model may have appeared weak previously, this visualization demonstrates that it is stronger than we thought.

 ## fit lwr upr